ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 “Hey you know what, why not you come over for dinner tonight?”

-“I’ve went to culinary school over the summer and created this new technique myself.
+“I’ve went to culinary school over the summer and created this new technique myself."

 “I would *love* to have you try it.”
 Ming said.